How to Decorate a Little Girl’s Room with Thrifted Vintage Finds

 Perhaps, that is why I enjoy going into people’s homes and seeing how they express their own individual style through the use of colors, furniture, and unique pieces.

-My favorite color is, and always has been, pink – and for many, that is their worst nightmare.
+My favorite color is, and always has been, pink!
+Now, I know for many, this is their worst nightmare.

 Now, a mother to four precious children, and specifically a mother of two little girls… I am “tickled pink” to be able to share my love of such a lovely color with them.